 Psychologist appointments are often very expensive, so getting a subsidy can be very helpful.
 If you are a domestic student ask your GP for a mental health plan to get ten subsidised treatments.
 If you are an international student check with your OSHC provider.
 There are a few services that will bulk bill or charge no or a small gap fee, for example, Uplift Psychological Services, or HeadSpace.
-You could also contact psychologists in your local area and what their fee is for full time students.
+You could also contact psychologists in your local area and ask what their fee is for full time students.
 The University has a free Counselling and Psychological Service that provides a limited service for students, but rarely provided documentation necessary for Special Consideration.
 There is a Psychology Clinic linked to the School of Psychology, who can provide counselling and may also do testing for conditions including ADHD, which may involve a fee for service.
 Ask them for details.

 Other allied health services